hsanchez7934/swapibox/README.md

 ## App Description
 This application retrieves data from the Star Wars API https://swapi.co/.
 The application renders movie data for the user in the form of cards.
 The user is able to favorite/unfavorite cards.

-This project was design to develop my ability to write asynchronous code, deal with nested fetch calls, fetch data from an api, manipulate data, build a successful application using React.js, effectively test React components, and build a functioning application in a collaborative work environment.
+This project was designed to develop my ability to write asynchronous code, deal with nested fetch calls, fetch data from an API, manipulate data, build a successful application using React.js, effectively test React components, and build a functioning application in a collaborative work environment.

 ## Instructions